Manuscript Preparation

 The title page should include:

-Title should be centered on full width of the first page with spacing; one extra line from page top to title and one extra line form title to author(s).
-The font used for title is 14 point Times New Roman (or equivalent typeface).
+Title should be centered on full width of the first page with spacing: one extra line inserted above title and one below title.
+The recommended font for title is 14-point Times New Roman.

-Author name(s) and affiliation(s) are also centered on full width of page.
+Author name(s) and affiliation(s) should also be centered on full width of page.
 One extra line should be inserted from author name(s) and affiliation(s).

 2.2 Abstract and Keywords